 Inferior Migration of the Lower Breast Crease

-The important difference to recognize is that when there is inferior displacement of the lower breast crease, the breast implant will also migrate downward as the lower edge of the implant rests on the lower breast crease.
+The important difference to recognize is that when there is inferior displacement of the lower breast crease, the breast implant will also migrate downward (also known as inferior migration of the implant) as the lower edge of the implant rests on the lower breast crease.
 The end result is that the breast mound also appears lower on the chest wall.
 This is important to know if one is contemplating surgical correction.
 It is imperative to understand the anatomy and the cause of a deformity in order to formulate a corrective surgical plan.
 The surgeon needs to understand if the problem is due to stretching of the lower pole of the breast, lowering of the lower breast crease or a combination of the two.
 This will allow the surgeon the best opportunity to formulate the most optimal surgical plan for correction of the deformity.

 There are three possibilities causing the breast to appear “bottomed out”:

-1. Isolated stretching of the lower portion of the breast, breast crease is in original location
+- Isolated stretching of the lower portion of the breast, breast crease is in original location

-3. A combination of the first two.
+- A combination of the first two.

 The below diagram illustrates the difference between Isolated Lower Pole Stretch and Inferior Migration of the Lower Breast Crease.

 Left: Breast implants at the correct level on the chest wall, with no lower pole stretch or malposition.
 The horizontal lines (top to bottom) depict the correct position for the upper border of the areola, the lower edge of the implant (lower breast crease) and an example of inferior migration of the lower breast crease.

 Middle: Isolated lower pole stretch.
 The lower breast crease is maintained in the proper position, however, the lower pole of the breast has stretched with some descent of the lower pole of the breast and nipple, however, the overall aesthetic result is not significantly compromised.